Resumes, CVs, Cover Letters, & Thank You Notes

 A general resume can be submitted for any position but we recommend you arrange your information so it is targeted to a particular job or industry.
 Some industries prefer information presented in a specific format, so you should research the job, company, or industry before you begin writing your resume.

-When your resume is ready, bring a printed copy to the Center during walk-in hours and a member of our coaching staff will review it and make recommendations.
-Once your resume is complete, you can begin applying for internships and jobs.
-Before you can apply to any positions in DoreWays, you will need to have a resume uploaded in the system.
+Once your resume or CV is complete, you can begin applying for internships and jobs.
+Before you can apply to any positions in Handshake, you will need to have a resume uploaded.

 Cover letters should be customized for each position to which you are applying, using the job description and the information you have collected about the company as a guide for how to draft your letter.